Session_09: The MLA Academic Essay – Summarizing Solutions and Conclusions

-Summary: We learned more about and formatting Modern Language Association (MLA) Works Cited.
-Then, collaboratively, we made sure you know more about the steps of the research process, the key terms of academic writing, narrowing down a research topic, finding reliable and solid research material, and taking useful notes.
-We also carefully considered and followed the activities of Alex Essay Writing Tool, steps 7 – 8 to focus on your close reading.
+Summary: The students learned more about formatting the Modern Language Association (MLA) Works Cited.
+Then, collaboratively, we made sure you know more about the steps of the research process, the key terms of academic writing, narrowing down a research topic, finding reliable and solid research material, and taking valuable notes.
+We also carefully considered and followed the activities of the Alex Essay Writing Tool, with steps 7 – 8, to focus on your close reading.

 1. Basic Information -Wide reading